wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 If polymorphism is such a defining aspect of OOP, could we build a stronger intuition for _why_ it's important?

 ## What is polymorphism?
-Let's first align on what "Polymorphism in OOP" is in the context of this article.
-In the earlier blog post, Martin explains Polymorphism as different objects being able to accept the same message, implementing their own behaviour.
+Since polymorphism has different meanings depending on context[^1], let's align on what I meant by "Polymorphism in OOP".
+In the earlier blog post, Martin explains it as different objects being able to accept the same message, implementing their own behaviour.
 I'll paraphase his example:
 ```
 some_object.do_the_right_thing(input)
 ```
 We don't actually know what `some_object` is!
 Nor does it actually matter.
 Many different implementations could replace `some_object`, and so long as they have the same interface (i.e. have the method `#do_the_right_thing`), the program would still run.

+[^1]: The definition I used for polymorphism is actually somewhat narrow, but seemed like a relatively common understanding in the context of OOP.
+The [Wikipedia article](https://en.m.wikipedia.org/wiki/Polymorphism_(computer_science)) on polymorphism shows a lot more breadth in the topic, and I think what is described above is known as [single, dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch).
+There's some really good discussion on this in the [Reddit thread](https://www.reddit.com/r/ruby/comments/tooyby/why_use_polymorphism_in_oop_blog_post/) for this post.

 ## Why use polymorphism?
 In another [blog post](https://blog.cleancoder.com/uncle-bob/2014/11/24/FPvsOO.html), Martin says: